cybercampus-se/cybercampus-se.github.io/content/docs/thesis/_index.md

 We welcome students to perform thesis studies in our Hacking Lab.
 Below is a list of available research topics.
-After you select your study topic, send you [application](apply-thesis.md).
+After selecting your study topic, you send your application [here](apply-thesis).

 ## Vulnerability research